shapesmusic/Shapes-Basics-Draft/writing/chord-and-key-levels.md

-There's a very unusual idea near the end of the lesson on Changes:
+There's a very unusual idea near the end of the level on Changes:

 > When the bass notes change along with the shape, the new bass note takes on the feeling, ever so slightly, of being a new anchor note.
 And yet, that new anchor still wants to pull back to the main anchor note of the song.
 >